iQuHACK/2021_sycamore/README.md

         4. Each cell can have only one value

 * We model the sudoku probelm as mathematical graph structure.
 Now we will color this graph, using n colors.
 The new constraints then are -
-        a.
-Node sharing an edge cannot share same color
+        1. Node sharing an edge cannot share same color
-        b.
-Each node will have exactly one color
+        2. Each node will have exactly one color
-        c.
-Some nodes have pre-defined color
+        3. Some nodes have pre-defined color

 * Constraint a takes care of constraint 1,2 and 3.
 * Constraint b takes care of constraint 4.